 This chapter is about Language INtegrated Query (LINQ) expressions.
-LINQ is a set of language extensions that add the ability to work with sequences of data and then filter, sort, and project them into different outputs.
+LINQ is a set of language extensions that enable you to work with sequences of data and then filter, sort, and project them into different outputs.

 This chapter will cover the following topics: